JoeyByrnes/Tello_Foot_Sensor/README.md

 # Tello Foot Sensor
-Design Files for an Ankle Encoder + Loadcell Amplifier Combo PCB for Tello Bipedal Robot
+Design Files and Firmware for an Ankle Encoder + Loadcell Amplifier Combo PCB for Tello Bipedal Robot

 - STM32G4 Collects sensor data and streams over CAN-FD
 - Position and velocity of the AS5147U encoder is read and streamed at 1KHz